WildernessLabs/Documentation/docs/Meadow/Meadow_Basics/IO/Power/index.md

 You should generally reserve up to `400mA` of the power budget for onbaord functionality including both MCUs, RAM, and flash.
 This leaves, at a minimum, `100mA` for peripherals, including anything drawing power from the IOs on the board.

+##### Peripheral Usage

+In addition to the overall power budget, the amount of power being delivered to peripherals via the IO pins must be considered.
+There is both an overall maximum that the MCU can drive, as well as a per pin maximum.

+[what are they?]

 ##### Battery Charger Usage

+[omgerd this paragraph needs work, Mark couldn't even parse what I was trying to say.]

 The battery charging circuit is hooked directly to the `USB` power rail, and to the `5V` rail via a diode.
 Meaning that when power input comes from the `USB` connector, up to `200mA` of current should be subtracted from the USB power budget, rather than the board power budget.
 So for instance, if the `USB` connector is hooked to a USB power supply that can supply `1A` of power, then the board still has `800mA` available.
 However, if power input comes from the `5V` rail, then the charging current comes from the onboard power budget; either `500mA` for revision `1.c` or `800mA` for `1.d`.

 ## Solar + Battery Power

 The board can be adequately powered by a solar panel that outputs a minimum of `500mA` at `6V`, but it's best to pair a solar panel with a battery in order to provide backup power when solar power is not available.

+[schematic needed - TODO]

 ## Real-Time Clock (RTC)